tetrateio/lula/adr/0008-support-for-templating-data.md

 - Generic go templating support
 - Ability to establish a key as sensitive
   - This value should only templated during runtime execution
-- (Proposed) Ability to support pre-determined templating functions
+- Ability to support pre-determined templating functions

 ## Constraints

-Lula will require valid json/yaml during operations which required marshalling data to the applicable model and validation data types.
+Lula will require valid json/yaml during operations which required unmarshalling data to the applicable model and validation data types.

-Workflows for complex templating will be enabled through a (proposed) `template` command.
-Enabling users to use templating functions with an outcome that is valid json/yaml OSCAL artifact prior to use in capabilities that require schema compliant artifacts.
+Workflows for complex templating will be enabled through a `template` command.
+Enabling users to use templating functions with an outcome that is valid json/yaml artifact prior to use in capabilities that require schema compliant artifacts.

 Any templating field used in transient OSCAL contexts will require valid use of json/yaml formatting.
 This typically will entail string substitution and more simple variable use scenarios.